ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #ksql}

 You can use [KSQL](https://github.com/confluentinc/ksql){: external} with the {{site.data.keyword.messagehub}} Enterprise plan for stream processing.

+ksqlDB is a purpose-built database for event streaming use it to build end-to-end event streaming applications quickly with a purpose-built stream processing database for Apache Kafka.
 {: shortdesc}

 Complete these [setup steps](/docs/EventStreams?topic=EventStreams-ksql_using##kqsldbsteps) then the quickest and easiest way to run ksqlDB with {{site.data.keyword.messagehub}} is to use a docker container as described in [ksqlDB quickstart](https://ksqldb.io/quickstart.html).